openshift/openshift-logos-icon/README.md

 ![image](https://cloud.githubusercontent.com/assets/12733153/15153017/9411521e-16a5-11e6-9a70-e37e73c16734.png)

+Move the newly added icon(s) to the end of the list (by default, icomoon adds them to the beginning).
+This prevents the re-indexing of all icons, thus reducing the diff in selection.json.

 Ensure the new icons you added are selected.

 Generate the font files by clicking on the “Generate Font” button at the bottom of the page: